MES4000 – Theory, Methodology and Project Description in Middle East- and South Asia Studies

 How should a research project on the Middle East or South Asia be designed?
 What are the main methods used to collect empirical data, and what are the basic theoretical perspectives that should be known?
 The aim of this course is for participants to learn basic theoretical approaches and methodology, and apply these in their own research by developing their own project description.

 Participants will be allocated a research contact by the start of the semester, who will be their mentor throughout the whole course.

 During the first part participants will learn:

 - The basic steps of a research project.

-- Key theoretical perspectives used to explain various phenomena in the Middle East.
+- Key theoretical perspectives used to explain various phenomena in Middle East studies or South Asia studies.

-- Characteristics of areas studies in general, and the specifics of Middle East area studies, including key debates and discourses.
+- Characteristics of areas studies in general, and the specifics of Middle East and South Asia area studies, including key debates and discourses.

 - The relation between methodology, theory, explanation and interpretation.